SAKET-SK/OpenCV/README.md

 **Open CV** is instrumental for Object Detection applications.
 For this project, we have worked on topics such as traffic and pothole detection.
-For more detailed information, go to the **WIKI** tab.
+For more detailed information, just go to the **WIKI** tab.